Getting started with NDepend 3

 Type metrics

-The “worst” cells in each category are highlighted, which makes it easy to get a quick overview of the entire framework (although the information is massive).
+The “worst” metrics in each category are highlighted, which makes it easy to get a quick overview of the entire framework (although the information is massive).

 Conclusion

-I have barely scratched the surface of what NDepend can offer, but to be able to extract all this data by just pressing a button, is quite impressive.
+I have barely scratched the surface of what NDepend has to offer, but to be able to extract all this data by just pressing a button, is quite impressive.

-I first didn’t understand some parts of the NDepend report and believed that a hobby project like mine may not be the best in which to use NDepend, that it comes to better use when you work in a lead role, where you manage a team.
-In such a context, NDepend is absolutely amazing.
+I first didn’t understand some parts of the report and believed that a hobby project like mine may not be the best in which to use NDepend, that it comes to better use at work.

-However, after some time with NDepend, I have started to see the benefits even for a solution like mine.
-I can use the information I get from NDepend to detect the worst parts of my framework and makes it easy to adjust them and re-analyze them and watch my implementation grow better.
+However, after some time with NDepend, I see the benefits even for smaller projects.
+I can use the information I get to improve my code and watch my implementation grow better.